Rihan24/Rihan24/README.md

 # 💫 About Me:
 ## My broad area of Interest are:
-Optimal Control, Stochastic systems and processes, Feedback Control, and Learning based Control, with possible applications in Robotics and Spacecraft Guidance and navigation.<br>I am currently working on novel Numerical methods for solving constrained Optimal Control problems,  and structure-preserving models for optimization on non-flat manifolds.<br><br>
+Optimal Control, Stochastic systems and processes, Feedback Control, and Learning based Control, with possible applications in Robotics and Spacecraft Guidance and navigation.<br><br>
 ## Previous projects :
 <br>1.Controls and motion planning for Autonomous Quadcopters - developing algorithms for robust trajectory tracking<br>2.
 Terrain-Relative Navigation : developing autonomous visual-based navigation of lander and obstacle avoidance technology for planetary descent<br><br>
 <br><br>Reach me out for any interesting tech-related discussions or Collaborations.<br>